-The graduate finance curriculum provides students with a background in all major areas of finance including corporate finance, investments and portfolio management, and financial institutions and markets.
-A student who wants to specialize in finance must take FINA 6130, Advanced Corporate Finance (offered Fall and Spring; pre-req FINA 5310/BUAD 3040 but should also take BUAD 6200 before FINA 6130), plus two 6000-level FINA classes of the student's choice.
-Recent offerings include:
+The graduate specialization in finance provides students with a background in all major areas of finance including corporate finance, investments and portfolio management, and financial institutions and markets.
+A student who wants to specialize in finance must take any three 6000-level finance classes from the list of electives offered, after satisfying the prerequisites.
+List of electives include: